Chapter 44 : Goosebumps

 Then take that dictionary and kindly whack me unconscious with it, please, because I really don't want to be dealing with this situation right now.

 “I let this happen,” Potter was mumbling to himself dazedly, head still in his hands.
 “I let this happen.
 This is all my fault.”

 “Potter,” I began, though I had no idea what to say.

 “This is bad.
 So bad.”
 Potter was in a stupor, repeating the same couple sentences over and over again almost like — like a trauma patient.

 Was sex with me traumatic?

-I mean, I was fully aware that it might be bad, given it was my first time and all, but I didn’t think it’d be bad to the point of the guy needing a shock blanket and psycho-therapy afterwards.
+I was fully aware that it might not be the greatest, given it had been my first time and all, but I didn’t think it’d ever reach the point of the guy needing a shock blanket and psychotherapy afterwards.

-“This is bad,” Potter mumbled for the umpteenth time.
+“This is bad,” Potter declared faintly for the umpteenth time.
 “Bad.
 This is bad.”

-I couldn’t help it.
-I snapped.
-“So just to clarify,” I hissed, snark edging into my voice.
+I couldn’t help it — I snapped.
+“So just to clarify,” I hissed, snark edging into my quiet tone.
 “You don’t think this is a good thing, correct?”

 Potter — apparently having just registered my existence — whipped around to face me, hazel eyes ablaze, hair stubbornly sticking up in the back.